Skechers Athlete Brooke Henderson Wins 14th LPGA Tournament

 About Skechers U.S.A., Inc.

 Skechers (NYSE:SKX), The Comfort Technology Company® based in Southern California, designs, develops and markets a diverse range of lifestyle and performance footwear, apparel and accessories for men, women and children.
-The Company’s collections are available in approximately 180 countries and territories through department and specialty stores, and direct to consumers through skechers.com and more than 5,300 Skechers retail stores.
+The Company’s collections are available in approximately 180 countries and territories through department and specialty stores, and direct to consumers through skechers.com and approximately 5,300 Skechers retail stores.
 A Fortune 500® company, Skechers manages its international business through a network of wholly-owned subsidiaries, joint venture partners, and distributors.
 For more information, please visit about.skechers.com and follow us on Facebook, Instagram and TikTok.

 SKECHERS U.S.A., INC. AND SUBSIDIARIES